-- In his preface, Peter Singer writes, “At minimum, I hope this book will persuade you that there is something deeply askew with our widely accepted views about what it is to live a good life”.
+- In his preface, Peter Singer writes, “At a minimum, I hope this book will persuade you that there is something deeply askew with our widely accepted views about what it is to live a good life”.
 Do you agree with the author?
-What do you think does it mean to live a morally good life?
+What do you think it means to live a morally good life?

 - After reading the book will your spending habits change?